Advice

 • Rough idling: If your car vibrates or shakes when idling, its fuel injectors could be clogged.

 NOTE: If you need your fuel injector flushed, find a mechanic at a repair shop near you.
+You can also find maintenance schedules for your vehicle with repair pricing in your area.

-How to Avoid Dirty Fuel Injectors
+How To Avoid Dirty Fuel Injectors

 You can help ensure your fuel injectors remain healthy and operate at peak capacity by doing two things.

-1. Avoid cheap gas: Putting off-brand gas in your vehicle may save a few pennies at the pump, but it could cost you big bucks in the long run.
+• Avoid cheap gas: Putting off-brand gas in your vehicle may save a few pennies at the pump, but it could cost you big bucks in the long run.
 Quality fuel will more likely have the additives formulated to help keep your car’s fuel injectors gunk-free and performing up to par.

-2. Change the fuel filter: A dirty fuel filter can allow contaminants to enter your engine.
+• Change the fuel filter: A dirty fuel filter can allow contaminants to enter your engine.
 Each injector has a tiny filter of its own, which can become clogged if the fuel filter fails to trap all potential contaminants.
 Get pricing on changing your fuel filter.

 RELATED: Car Maintenance Guide: Everything You Need To Know